Vocal lessons for jazz music

 Vocal Challenges and Improvement

-Rose taught 24 days ago
+Rose taught about 2 months ago

 The student and tutor focused on foundational singing techniques, particularly breath control, vocal resonance, and pitch accuracy through various exercises.
 They planned to continue working on these fundamentals and potentially introduce song sections in future sessions.